辛宝Otto

 My Background#

 I am an ordinary front-end developer.
-I have not studied iOS development before, but sometimes I need to implement Swift code and wrap it as a plugin to call native functions in an app.
+I have not studied iOS development before, but sometimes I need to implement Swift code and wrap it into a plugin to call native functions in an app.

 After the support for native hybrid development in uni-app x 4.25, there are more things that can be done.